To make this fun holiday get-together as easy and as stress-free as possible I'm sharing some tips on How to Host A Christmas Cookie Exchange.

 - Start looking for decorations in the dollar spot area of Target or at the dollar stores.
 Or think about Christmas decorations you may already have that can be used for your Christmas Cookie Exchange.

-The Flour On My Face custom designed Christmas Cookie Exchange Printable Pack is available for download!
+Free Christmas Cookie Exchange Printable Pack is available for download!

 You'll be able to download and print the FREE Christmas Cookie Exchange Printable Pack that includes almost everything you will need for to decorate and host your Christmas Cookie Exchange, except the cookies of course!